ValentinLafargue/HealthStarDataset/README.md

 - HS_prediction.ipynb: Notebook used to produce the paper benchmark, it predicts the HSR using classical machine learning and neural networks.
 - requirements.txt: librairies needed in the project
 - utils.py: python fonctions used in the neural network

+### Algorithm implementation and evaluation

+All algorithms employed in this study were implemented in Python using the scikit-learn library.
+For each algorithm, the implementation strategy depended on the availability and influence of hyperparameters.
+Algorithms with fixed or minimal hyperparameter configurations (e.g., Linear Regression) were applied using their default settings.
+In contrast, algorithms with tunable hyperparameters (e.g., Support Vector Machines) underwent a grid search with cross-validation to identify the optimal parameter values.

+It is also important to note that data standardization was applied, which was useful depending on the algorithm’s sensitivity to feature scaling.
+While standardization had negligible impact on scale-invariant models such as Linear Regression and Decision Tree Regression, it was essential for distance-based and margin-based methods, including K-Nearest Neighbors and Support Vector Machines.

+For the fine-tuning implementation, we used the OpenFoodFacts dataset to learn the Nutri-Scores.
+Our neural network results were obtained using Defazio et al. [Schedule-Free optimizer](https://github.com/facebookresearch/schedule_free).

 ## Citation
 If you use this dataset, please cite: